wp-cms/wp-cms/README.md

 - If you are looking for the good old WordPress, without the blocks fuss and with a focus on "please keep things the way they were and don't mess with it", go to [ClassicPress](https://www.classicpress.net/).
 - If you are an adventurous developer who loves the old WP Way of doing things, but hate bloat... stay here.

+# Version 1.0.0 is not released yet

+I am currently working on a stable version 1.0.0 with:

+* Big main bloat removed
+* PHP 8.2.0 compatible
+* WP Coding Standars applied to the whole core
+* ClassicPress Plugins/Themes directory integrated

 # Key points of the WP CMS philosophy

 ## KEY NUMBER 1 - "Remove Bloat"